 I wouldn’t expect immediate results, but perhaps by plugging away at it, the answers might come in dribs and drabs.
 At that point, I could thank the community by assembling these insights into a thread, and pay it forward by leaving a useful map behind.

-I reached out to KP, the program director for On Deck No Code, and the first person I knew with such a deep focus on building in public.
+I reached out to KP, the program director for our No Code fellowship, and the first person I knew with such a deep focus on building in public.
 There was something that intrigued me about KP, beyond the fact that he was given 10 first names and so TLDRd himself to just “KP”.

 KP landed his dream job by building in public and has shown how to build an audience using this approach.
 When I talked to him yesterday, he had just come out of a fun and vulnerable build-in-public moment in which he had to grapple with speaking Hindi in a No Code Low Code Clubhouse chat.